wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 #### Docker

-In order to suppor the Docker execution environment, first follow the instructions provided here:
+In order to support the Docker execution environment, follow the instructions provided here:

 	http://docs.docker.com/installation/

-Then executes the following commands to properly configure the Docker environment:

-	$ sudo apt-get install lxc -y
-	$ sudo su
-	$ echo 'DOCKER_OPTS="-e lxc"' >> /etc/default/docker
-	$ exit
-	$ sudo service docker restart

-To check that everything was correct, run:

-	$ sudo docker run hello-world

-If you get an error, execute the following commands:

-	$ sudo apt-get update
-	$ sudo apt-get upgrade

 **WARNING: the Docker execution environment is only supported if using xDPd as virtual switch.**